Mental Health Facilities Muskegon, MI

 Pine Rest Christian Mental Health Services Zeeland Clinic - 31.8 miles from Muskegon, MI

 Pine Rest Christian Mental Health Services Zeeland Clinic is a mental health facility in Zeeland, MI, located at 8333 Felch Street, Suite 201, in the 49464 zip code.
 Pine Rest Christian Mental Health Services Zeeland Clinic provides outpatient treatment.
-Pine Rest Christian Mental Health Services Zeeland Clinic provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
+Pine Rest Christian Mental Health Services Zeeland Clinic provides group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
 Some other services available at Pine Rest Christian Mental Health Services Zeeland Clinic include family psychoeducation.

 Learn More